Karan Johar, Zoya Akhtar, Dibakar Banerjee & Anurag Kashyap To Release Ghost Stories This New Year

 - Anurag: Birdsongs don't sound sweet anymore to me.

-The video ends with all filmmakers saying, "So Netflix is going to put this out at midnight 12 am on January 1, bringing your new year with a scream.
+The video ends with all the filmmakers saying, "So Netflix is going to put this out at midnight 12 am on January 1, bringing your new year with a scream.
 Good luck with that.
 Meanwhile, I have some exorcising to do."

 View this post on Instagram